Judith A Aberg, MD

 Dr. George Baehr Professor of Clinical Medicine

 A nationally renowned researcher in the field of HIV and AIDS, Dr. Aberg has been instrumental in developing national, state, and local guidelines for HIV prevention and the care of HIV-infected persons.
 Her reputation as a scientific leader has been well established herself through her ongoing clinical research activities in HIV-related opportunistic infections, vaccine response, and complications of HIV disease, including studies of the pathogenesis of inflammation that contributes to the co-morbidities associated with the aging of those with HIV infection.

-Dr. Aberg serves as Chief of the Division of Infectious Diseases and Immunology and Director of the Infectious Diseases Clinical and Translational Research Center.
+Dr. Aberg serves as Chief of the Division of Infectious Diseases for Mount Sinai Health System and Icahn School of Medicine.

 A thought leader in the study of infectious diseases, Dr. Aberg is a highly sought-after speaker and frequently lectures at international and national HIV/AIDS conferences, symposia, and workshops.
 Dr. Aberg serves on panels for the New York State Department of Health, the International AIDS Society-USA, and the Department of Health and Human Services.
 She was also Chair of the HIV Medicine Association (HIVMA), an organization representing more than 5,000 HIV providers advocating for policies to ensure a comprehensive response to the AIDS pandemic informed by science and social justice.
 This past year she was elected as the HIVMA representative to the Infectious Disease Society of America’s Board of Directors.

 Dr. Aberg is the author of more than 100 peer-reviewed publications and has participated in more than 100 clinical trials.
 She is Co-Editor-in-Chief for HIV Clinical Trials, serves on the editorial board for two infectious disease journals, and is an ad hoc reviewer for more than 15 journals.